Many small businesses fail because they overlook the importance of a customer experience strategy.

 Hence, if you have been thinking about investing in a CX strategy, it is time to take action.

-Here are the 6 steps to help you get started on a customer experience strategy for your small business.
+Now, here are the 6 steps to help medium to small-sized product teams to get started on a customer experience strategy.

 1. Identify your customers

 The first step you need to take is to understand the type of people and personas for whom you are developing a CX strategy.

 You need data such as their age, gender, location, purchasing habits, interests, and more.
 Knowing this information will help you in identifying their pain points, interests, how to cater to their pain points, and how to deliver a solution to them.

 Developing buyer personas is the best way to get to know your customers.
 It is a representation of your actual customers to know more about your real customers.
 It helps you know your customers’ interest, fears, challenges and their motivation for making a purchase.

 As a result, your CX strategy will trigger the customer’s emotion that provokes them to make a purchase.
 Moreover, you will be able to address buyer concerns and challenges even before they ask you, thus boosting loyalty and strong relationships.

 You need to know how the customers have interacted with the brand since the beginning.
 It is known as the customer journey.
 As the name suggests, it provides the route taken by a consumer, from the point they heard about you until they make the purchase.

 It will include all the experiences they have from being your client.
 You want to know why the customer moved from point A to B, the route used and what motivated them.
 It will help your CX strategy by ensuring customers get a seamless experience while scouring your website and their needs are met efficiently.